Application and Review Processes – Weatherhead

-Applications from SCANCOR member and associate member institutions: Swedish and Norwegian applicants to SCANCOR/Weatherhed must be faculty members in good standing in their countries.
-Danish and Finnish applicants must be affiliated with one of the SCANCOR member institutions in those countries.
-Applicants from France, Germany, Austria, and Switzerland must be faculty members at one of the three SCANCOR-affiliated institutions in those countries.
-SCANCOR/Weatherhead charges no fees for visitors from SCANCOR member institutions.
-SCANCOR Weatherhead currently does not accept PhD Students.
+Applicants from SCANCOR member and associate member institutions: Swedish applicants to SCANCOR at the Weatherhead Center must be faculty members in good standing.
+Danish, Finnish and Norwegian applicants must be affiliated with one of the SCANCOR member institutions in those countries.
+Applicants from Austria, Germany, and Italy must be faculty members at one of the four SCANCOR-affiliated institutions in those countries.
+SCANCOR at the Weatherhead Center charges no fees for visitors from SCANCOR member institutions.
+SCANCOR at the Weatherhead Center currently does not accept PhD Students.

-Applications from non-SCANCOR-affiliated institutions: SCANCOR/Weatherhead endeavors to include visitors from institutions in the Global South through a fee waiver program.
+Applications from non-SCANCOR-affiliated institutions: SCANCOR at the Weatherhead Center endeavors to include visitors from institutions in the Global South through a fee waiver program.
 Applicants should indicate that they seek fee waiver.
-Please write to the program administrator for further information.
+Please write to the program coordinator for further information.

 Application and Review Processes